gcp4hep/analysis-cluster/daskhub/README.md

 You need to request a JupyterHub user account and link to the cluster administrator.

 Each user runs on an independent pod.
 For example the current image is `pangeo/base-notebook:2020.11.06`, but this will evolve over time.
-At this stage we have not evaluated possibilities of providing different `conda` environments or other customizations.
+At this stage we have not evaluated possibilities of providing different images and/or `conda` environments.

 Each user is assigned a 10GB disk for his personal files.